elenasamuylova/evidently/docs/book/dashboards/input_data.md

 * **All non-numerical columns will be ignored**.
 Categorical data can be encoded as numerical labels and specified in the column mapping.
 * **The datetime column is the only exception.** If available, it will be used as the x-axis in the data plots.

+## New features or feature values in the current dataset

+Evidently expects that both datasets have the same structure.

+If you have new features or feature values, here is how Evidently handles it on the example of Data Drift report.
+* If your current dataset has **missing features** (available in reference, but not available in the current dataset), Evidently will return an ERROR.
+* If your current dataset has **new features**, Evidently will generate the report, ignoring these new features.
+There is no in-built alert about new features.
+* If your current dataset has **new values** for certain **categorical** features, Evidently will take this into account when running the statistical tests, and will generate the report.
+You will be able to see new categories for the existing features on the distribution plots.
+However, there is no explicit alert about new feature values.

+**Tip**: if you know that some features might be missing in production, you can explicitly exclude them using column_mapping and only generate the report for features that you expect to be present.